pankaj8865/Basic-python-Exercies/README.md

 6.Ask the user for a string and print out whether this string is a palindrome or not.
 (A palindrome is a string that reads the same forwards and backwards.)

 7.Reverse words in a given String in Python. for eg Pankaj kumar yadav should be written as yadav kumar pankaj

+8.Let’s say I give you a list saved in a variable: a = [1, 4, 9, 16, 25, 36, 49, 64, 81, 100].
+Write one line of Python that takes this list a and makes a new list that has only the even elements of this list in it.